Format Painter in Google Sheets: Copy Conditional Formatting

 4. In the dialog box that opens, navigate and select the file to which you want to copy this sheet (or if you have it open, you can also copy and paste the URL of the file)

-That’s how to copy conditional formatting from one sheet to another
+And that’s how to copy conditional formatting from one sheet to another!

 Does the Formula Range Automatically Update the Range When Copied?

-Usually, when you copy a conditional format rule to a range of cells that is outside the range in the formatting formula, The range is added to the end of the formula.
+Usually, when you copy a conditional format rule to a range of cells outside of the range in the formatting formula, the range is added to the end of the formula.

-For example, in our sheet below, we have the custom if formula =ISEVEN(D2)
+For example, in our sheet below, we have the custom formula of:

 In our sheet we have the custom if formula =ISEVEN(D2)

-If we wanted to copy the conditional format rule to column E then we would Select the cell that has the conditional formatting rules, go to Edit > Copy, the select the range of cells in column E and go to Edit > Paste Special > Conditional formatting only.
+If we wanted to copy the conditional format rule to column E, then we would select the cell that has the conditional formatting rules.

 Table results when you use Paste Special then choose conditional formatting only.

-If the two cell ranges are not connected, and there is a gap between them, then the range will show the original cell range, a comma and the new cell range.
+If the two cell ranges are not connected, and there is a gap, the range will show the original cell range, a comma, and the new cell range.

-The above steps would copy the sheet to the other Google Sheets file.
-Let’s look at Google Sheets how to copy conditional formatting.
+The above steps will copy the sheet to the other Google Sheets file.

 Conclusion

-Now you can see how to copy conditional formatting Google Sheets from a cell to other cells in other sheets using paste special or Paint format.
+Now you know how to use the Google Sheets copy conditional formatting tool to move data from one cell to another and into other sheets using Paste Special or Paint Format.
 If you’re ever stuck trying to copy formatting in Google Sheets, please refer to this article.

 I hope you found this Google Sheets copy conditional formatting tutorial useful!